 Challenges

-A challenge is the mechanism by which Akāmu verifies that an ACME client controls the identifier (domain name or IP address) in an authorization.
-The server supports four challenge types: http-01, dns-01, tls-alpn-01, and dns-persist-01.
+A challenge is the mechanism by which Akāmu verifies that an ACME client controls the identifier (domain name, IP address, email address, or telephone-number authority) in an authorization.
+The server supports seven challenge types: http-01, dns-01, tls-alpn-01, dns-persist-01, onion-csr-01, email-reply-00, and tkauth-01.

 For each identifier in an order, the server creates one challenge of each supported type.
 The client chooses which challenge type to complete.